thesmartestadam/thesmartestadam/readme.md

 ![header](./gitprofile.gif)
 # Welcome To My Profile

-* 💻 - Currently Working On : Personal Websites
+* 💻 - Currently Working On : Personal Projects
 * 💼 - Employed by : N/A

 # My TECH Stack